BinaryMoon/browser-shots/readme.md

 # Browser Shots

-<a href="https://wordpress.org/plugins/browser-shots/">Browser Shots is a WordPress plugin</a> to automate the process of taking website screenshots.
+[Browser Shots is a WordPress plugin](https://wordpress.org/plugins/browser-shots/) to automate the process of taking website screenshots.

 ## Shortcode Arguments